350Seattle-Transportation-Team/gtfs-realtime/README.md

 # Background
-We have an AWS Lambda Function getting One Bus Away API responses for King County Metro.
+We have an AWS Lambda Function pulling One Bus Away API responses for King County Metro.
 ```
 agency = '1'  # this is the agency ID for King County Metro
 base_url = 'http://pugetsound.onebusaway.org/api/'